Chocolate Orange Marble Chiffon Cake

 Orange Glaze: Melt 1/3 cup butter or margarine in medium saucepan over low heat.
 Remove from heat; gradually add 2 cups powdered sugar, 2 to 3 tablespoons orange juice and 1/2 teaspoon freshly grated orange peel, beating with whisk until smooth and of desired consistency.
 Makes about 1 1/2 cups glaze.

-Recipe courtesy of the Hershey Kitchens, and reprinted with permission of The Hershey Company. © The Hershey Company.
+Recipe and photograph courtesy of the Hershey Kitchens, and reprinted with permission of The Hershey Company. © The Hershey Company.